markr-ao/blog/data/blog/avoid-primitive-obsession-csharp-10.md

 ## Decimal example

 Another benefit of avoiding primitives is enhanced type safety.
 The `decimal` type can be any value between -7.9 × 10⁻²⁸ to 7.9 × 10²⁸, but in real world applications having such a vast range rarely makes sense.
 Measures such as a person's height, weight, or test score can never have negative values and realistically have upper limits.
 Some measures can have different values when expressed in different units, e.g. temperature (Celsius, Fahrenheit, or Kelvin).
-By storing the value in a non-primitive type that validates during construction, we can confidently use the value in our application without having to pollute our code with checks or converter methods.
-We only need to unit test our non-primitive type instead of every unit that uses the value.
+By storing the value in a ValueObject that validates during construction, we can confidently use the value in our application without having to pollute our code with checks or converter methods.
+We only need to unit test our ValueObject instead of every unit that uses the value.

 ```csharp
 var vatFraction = new Fraction(0.2m);